 - 1 cup beef stock

-- 2 teaspoons kosher salt
+- 1 tablespoon kosher salt (affiliate link)

-- 2 tablespoons butter
+- 2 tablespoons good Irish butter

-- 1/2 cup buttermilk more or less
+- 1/2 cup milk or buttermilk (more or less)

-- 1 bunch green onions thinly sliced at an angle
+- 1 bunch green onions, thinly sliced at an angle

-- Fresh parsley for garnish
+- Fresh parsley, for garnish

 Preheat oven to 350°.